robtweed/ewdGateway/README.md

 ### Returning a Response from Node.js to the Browser

 If you are handling a message in the Node.js tier, you may want to return a response to the browser.
-Simply use the request object's sendResponse function, eg:
+Simply use the *request* object's *sendResponse* function, eg:

-      gateway.messageHandler.testit = function(request) {
+      gateway.messageHandler.testing = function(request) {
         ewd.getSessid(request.token, function(error, results) {
-          request.sendResponse({type: 'testitResponse', message: "The sessid for this user is: " + results.sessid});
+          request.sendResponse({type: 'testingResponse', message: "The sessid for this user is: " + results.sessid});
         });
       };

+### Handling a Received Message in the Browser

+So the browser has received a message of a certain type via *socket.io*: you need to specify a handler to do something with it.
+You do this by defining a function called *EWD.sockets.serverMessageHandler*.
+For example:

+      EWD.sockets.serverMessageHandler = function(messageObj) {
+        document.getElementById("message").innerHTML = "Sent from Cache: " +  messageObj.message;
+      };

+This very simple handler will treat all received messages identically, replacing the innerHTML of a tag whose id is *'message'* with the contents of the received message.

+To make it more specific, conditionalise the function's behaviour by identifying the message's type, eg to handle *info* messages in a specific way:

+      EWD.sockets.serverMessageHandler = function(messageObj) {
+        if (messageObj.type === 'info') {
+          console.log("info received: " + JSON.stringify(messageObj.message));
+          return;
+        }
+        document.getElementById("message").innerHTML = "Sent from Cache: " +  messageObj.message;
+      };

+Note: *all* received messages that have a *type* property defined will be handled by your method.
+Whether and how you handle them is entirely up to you.

 ## License